How to Force Delete a WordPress Plugin (Easy Guide)

 Uninstall Unnecessary Plugins

-When building a WordPress site, plugins are indispensable for adding functionality, like contact forms, SEO optimization, and visual elements.
-However, as time passes, some plugins may become redundant or even problematic.
+However, over time, some plugins may become redundant or even problematic.
 Here are key reasons to delete unused plugins:

 Say Goodbye to Plugin Problems!